Configuration

 Each command is defined by a name which must be unique.
 It is an alphanumeric string that can be up to 30 characters long.

 A command can define multiple targets, each specifying a path to the file to modify and a pattern that defines the regex.
 The pattern regex must start with “^” and end with “$” to ensure that it matches an entire line in the file as it is applied line-by-line.
-The pattern must also contain at least one capture group, and all capture groups must be named using the syntax “(?P.*)" as an example.
-The names of the capture groups are used as parameters in the command, to substitute these values in the file using the `--param-=` argument.
+The pattern must also contain at least one capture group, and all capture groups must be named using the syntax “(?P

 The optional git section of the command allows for the application to run local Git commands to further automate the process.
 This includes:

-• Deleting the branch with delete_branch after the changes have been pushed.
-This can only be set to true if return_to_original_branch is also set to true.
+delete_branchafter the changes have been pushed.
+This can only be set to true ifreturn_to_original_branchis also set to true.

 The branch_name and commit_message attributes can use the capture group names from the pattern attribute to create a dynamic branch name and commit message.
 For example, if the capture group name is version, you can use `` in the branch name or commit message to substitute the value of that capture group.